In this article we will look at:

 In rare cases, inguinal hernia repair can damage structures involved in the function of a man's testicles.

 Another risk of hernia surgery is nerve damage, which can lead to numbness in the groin area.

 If a part of your bowel was trapped or strangulated before surgery, it may lead to a bowel perforation or dead bowel.

-- Strangulation: Pressure placed on the hernial contents may compromise the blood supply to a section of an organ or tissue, leading to ischemia, cell death and even gangrene.
+- Strangulation: Pressure placed on the hernial contents may compromise the blood supply to a section of an organ or tissue, leading to ischemia, cell death, and even gangrene.
 A strangulated hernia is life-threatening and requires immediate surgery.

-- Obstruction: When part of the gut herniates, the bowel contents may no longer be able to pass through the herniated area, leading to cramps, absence of defecation and vomiting.
+- Obstruction: When part of the gut herniates, the bowel contents may no longer be able to pass through the herniated area, leading to cramps, the absence of defecation and vomiting.

-What is the treatment of hernia?
+What is the treatment of a hernia?

-Surgery is the only treatment for hernia.
+Surgery is the only treatment for a hernia.
 Surgery may be more risky for patients with serious medical problems though.